PDXChinese/pdxchinese.github.io/_pages/startup.md

 Panel of Speakers:

-Tracy Ouyang, DDS, is an orthodontic specialist serving Portland, Beaverton, and Clackamas regions at her own clinics with 2 locations.
+**Tracy Ouyang, DDS**, is an orthodontic specialist serving Portland, Beaverton, and Clackamas regions at her own clinics with 2 locations.
 She graduated from the University Of Minnesota Medical School in 1995.
 She has practiced for over two decades.

-Na Xu, DDS, the dentist at Healthy Smiles Family Dentistry, graduated from Creighton University School of Dentistry in 2007.
+**Na Xu, DDS**, the dentist at Healthy Smiles Family Dentistry, graduated from Creighton University School of Dentistry in 2007.
 After graduation she moved to Oregon and joined a group practice for five years.
 She has now opened her own clinic and serves the local Salem community.

-Lin Zhu, DDS, Board Certified Periodontist at Gentle Dental Portland, graduated from UCLA School of Dentistry and completed her residency and specialty training at University of Oklahoma Health Sciences Center.
+**Lin Zhu, DDS**, Board Certified Periodontist at Gentle Dental Portland, graduated from UCLA School of Dentistry and completed her residency and specialty training at University of Oklahoma Health Sciences Center.

 Topics: